-Each shareholder who owned shares of Trust stock on April 10, 2007, the record date for the determination of shareholders entitled to vote at the Annual Meeting, is entitled to one vote for each share of Trust stock.
-On April 10, 2007, we had 20,450,000 shares of Trust stock issued and outstanding that was held by approximately 5,500 beneficial holders.
+Each shareholder who owned shares of Trust stock on April 10, 2008, the record date for the determination of shareholders entitled to vote at the Annual Meeting, is entitled to one vote for each share of Trust stock.
+On April 10, 2008, we had 31,525,000 shares of Trust stock issued and outstanding that were held by approximately 7000 beneficial holders.